-Notes: The test campaigns in January and September 2009 did not give a clear understanding of the throughput loss problem and investigation continues into the issue.
-The study of the impact on Level 2 product quality continues and first results are expected in October 2010.
+Note: The study of the throughput loss problem's impact on Level 2 product quality continues, and results are now expected in early 2011.

 The degradation of instrument throughput, which varies in accordance with wavelength and angle of scan, has an affect on products.
 Since the second test campaign, the rate of degradation appears to have slowed - see the long-term monitoring report under 'documentation' on the webpage 'gome.eumetsat.int'.
 Also see the long-term in-orbit degradation status reports under: www.eumetsat.int → Data & Products → Resources, sub-heading 'EPS Product Validation Reports'.